-At Vital Health Institute we recognize hormone therapies as one of an arsenal of possible treatments that may be of benefit to select patients.
+At Vital Health Endometriosis Center we recognize hormone therapies as one of an arsenal of possible treatments that may be of benefit to select patients.

 We appreciate that hormone therapies at best reduce the symptoms of endometriosis and do not treat the disease itself.
 Hormone therapy is only effective in some patients and may be poorly tolerated due to considerable side effects.
 Many of the women who come to us for treatment of their pelvic pain have already tried multiple courses of hormone therapy without relief and are looking for treatment of the underlying disease rather than mere symptom suppression.
 Surgery to meticulously remove all areas of endometriosis is often required to offer long-term relief.
 In many patients there may be no need for post-operative hormone therapy following complete excision of their endometriosis (other than for contraceptive purposes or to manage the symptoms of uterine disease, such as adenomyosis).